quantumlib/Stim/doc/python_api_reference_vDev.md

     """Creates an equivalent OpenQASM implementation of the circuit.

     Args:
-        open_qasm_version: Defaults to 3.
-The version of OpenQASM to target.
+        open_qasm_version: The version of OpenQASM to target.
             This should be set to 2 or to 3.

             Differences between the versions are: